How Hockey Players Can Crush Exam Time

 Improved memory function.
-Yeah, exercise actually helps your memory, and this meta analysis takes a look at the massive body or research behind this claim (Source 4).
+Yeah, exercise actually helps your memory, and this meta-analysis takes a look at the massive body of research behind this claim (Source 4).

 Despite the amazing effects exercise can have on your study quality, we see this one skipped over all the time.
 We are not suggesting you go to the gym and max out or do hill sprints for 2 hours at this time, and we do often reduce the workload for teams during exams for this reason.
 However sticking to a workout schedule or simply getting up from your desk and moving for 10 minutes at a time, can go along way in giving you a cognitive advantage that also supports a variety of other functions for your health and physical performance.

 I know this one can be tough, and junk food is often a go-to during exams, but sticking to a healthy diet is greatly important.
 Without making this a nutrition article, let's keep a few things in mind assuming you are already eating a reasonably balanced diet:

 Fruits and Veggies for snacks: